dotlang/language/README.md

 3. Package manager (for future, used to create, install and deploy packages, something like CPAN, PyPi + their client-side tools)

 Why not compile to native code using an ahead-of-time compiler?
 Because with the ever increasing scope of open source software and Software as a Service revolution, almost always you either use an open source library/framework or use a web-based service.
 Two main benefits of native code compiler are:

 1. Hide some advanced algorithm or intellectual property
 2. Performance

-As I said, the benefits of the first one are more and more deminishing in current IT world.
+As I said, the benefits of the first one are more and more diminishing in the current IT world.
 For the second part, a JIT compiler can be at par with an ahead-of-time compiler (if not better).
 Other than that, the JIT compilation provides more flexibility and better optimization techniques.

 Of course the disadvantage of this approach is that the user of your software needs the the JIT compiler in addition to the source code.
 For the source code, we can make the process as straightforward as possible, using packaging techniques.